samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

    .:x:foo2/bar2
 ```

+In the above example the value of the `foo1/bar1` expression becomes the LHS value, and the value of
+the `foo2/bar2` expression becomes the RHS value.
+You can also provide an expression or a constant as
-And finally you can provide an expression as the value of your **[cs]** slot, resulting in that this becomes
+the value of your **[cs]** slot, resulting in that this becomes the LHS argument, at which point it
-the LHS argument, at which point it is expected your **[cs]** slot invocation having only _one_ child, being
-its RHS argument.
-Below is an example.
+is expected that your **[cs]** slot invocation having only _one_ child, being its RHS argument.
+Below
+is an example for both a constant value and an expression.

 ```
+// Expression LHS argument
 cs:x:foo/bar
+   .:whatever RHS value here

+// Constant LHS argument
+cs:some value here
    .:whatever RHS value here
 ```